 Who This Site Is For

-As I mentioned I am fortunate to have a full-time job, and I don’t have the time to find those amazing deals that you hear about that allow you to source… 100% ROI, no money down, this weekend only for a limited time!
+As I mentioned I am fortunate to have had a full-time job, and I didn’t have the time to find those amazing deals that you hear about that allow you to source… 100% ROI, no money down, this weekend only for a limited time!

 Yes, I’m that 4-hour work week, outsource the most you can person.
 At the same time, I am also that guy who believes in achieving my best and highest use and spends time on what is most important outside of real estate.